 \section{Conclusions}

-In this paper, we formulate a constrained optimization problem for estimating the state transition matrix of a vector autoregressive model, with limited time sequence data but abundant nonsequence steady-state data.
+We estimate the state transition matrix of a vector autoregressive model, with limited time sequence data but abundant nonsequence steady-state data.
 To reduce the complexity of the model, we propose imposing a cardinality or a rank constraint on the transition matrix.
-We develop a PALM algorithm to solve the resulting nonconvex, nonsmooth problem and establish its global convergence through verifying the crucial technical conditions required by PALM.
-Our numerical experiments verify the convergence theory and demonstrate the effectiveness of the developed method.
+We develop the PALM algorithm to solve the resulting nonconvex, nonsmooth problem and establish its global convergence to a critical point.
+Numerical experiments empirically verify the convergence and demonstrate the advantage of PALM over the gradient projection method.

 Several directions may be pursued following this work.
-First, we observe a linear convergence of the algorithm in practice (e.g., Fig.~\ref{fig.sparse} and Fig.~\ref{fig.lowrank}).
-It is thus of interest to investigate the convergence rate of PALM in a theoretical setting.
-Second, the identified model is only one of many legitimate models that explain the given data, depending on formulation.
-One wants to understand under what conditions the proposed model is asymptotically consistent with the ground truth, if it is sparse or low-rank in the first place.
-Third, while the VAR model itself has a low complexity, the optimization still requires the storage and the computation with $p\times p$ matrices.
+First, we observe a linear convergence of the algorithm (e.g., Fig.~\ref{fig.sparse} and Fig.~\ref{fig.lowrank}).
+We intend to investigate the convergence rate theoretically.
+Second, the identified model is only one of many legitimate models that explain the given data.
+It is thus of interest to understand under what conditions the low-complexity model is asymptotically consistent with the ground truth, if it is sparse or low-rank in the first place.
+Third, while the VAR model itself has low complexity, the optimization algorithm still requires storage and computation with $p\times p$ matrices.
 When $p$ is too large, it would be interesting to investigate methods that reduce the cost through approximately updating the unknowns (for example, in the rank-constraint case, randomized SVD is more efficient than standard SVD).